 You need a big vine to produce a big pumpkin, so in a sense you’re choosing the vine before the pumpkin.
 When you find a vine that’s strong enough and a female flower on the verge of opening, put a bag of cheesecloth over it for the night to keep the insects out.
 The next morning pick a fresh male bloom, trim off the corolla or outer petals, and rub the pollen-laden stamen in around the center of the newly opened female bloom.

-There are options for fertilizing: using Miracle Gro Performance or standard is one way.
+There are options for fertilizing: using Miracle Gro Performance or standard like 5-10-10 are two ways.